REPEATER ETTIQUETTE & OPERATING PROCEDURES

 stereo.

-FCC requires the Control Operators to monitor the repeaters to insure
+The FCC requires the Control Operators to monitor the repeaters to

 operating habits on our repeaters, because such problems could cause FCC

-Control Operators have the right and the duty to shut the repeater down should
+Trustee and Control Operators have the right and the duty to shut the repeater

-a warning of an FCC rule violation go unheeded.
-Remember that they have the
+down should a warning of an FCC rule violation go unheeded.
+Remember that they

-responsibility of preserving the trustee’s license and any activity on the
+have the responsibility of preserving the trustee’s license and any activity on